Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 > - Say what is wrong with it
 > - Suggest how it could be improved

+Dear Editor,

+I am writing to propose potential improvements(modifications/refinements/enhancements) *for* our college cafeteria.
+While the cafeteria is already a popular choice among students, I believe a few modifications could *further* elevate its appeal and *functionality*.

+*One of the aspects* that I admire about the cafeteria is its prime location *within* our campus.
+This central placement makes it convenient for *a multitude of(numerous/a large number of/a wide range of/a variety of)* students, myself included, to enjoy our lunches there.
+The cozy ambiance created by its warm and well-designed decor enhances the overall dining experience.
+Additionally, the cafeteria's diverse menu *caters to(appeals to/accommodates)* a wide(extensive/broad) array(range) of tastes, ensuring that there's something for everyone.

+However, there are certain aspects(areas/elements) that could be addressed(*It's worth noting* certain factors that could be *worked on*.).
+Firstly, the cafeteria's *operating hours* are *somewhat* limited.
+Extending the hours, perhaps until 8 pm, would accommodate students with evening classes and provide a *gathering spot* for those *seeking a coffee* or a light meal after their courses.
+Secondly, the lack of sufficient parking space for bicycles is a *recurring* issue.
+I suggest repurposing some of the available area near the *entrance* to create *designated* bike parking spaces.

+I hope these suggestions are taken into serious consideration.
+Your attention to these matters is greatly appreciated, and I look forward to any possible improvements that might enhance our cafeteria experience.

+Thank you for your time and consideration.

+---
+Dear Editor,

+I am writing to *share my thoughts about* our college cafeteria, hoping to contribute to the ongoing discussions on improving our campus environment.
+While the cafeteria serves as a vital hub for students during lunchtime, there are aspects that *warrant* attention for enhancing the overall experience.

+Firstly, I appreciate the convenience and variety offered by the cafeteria's menu.
+The range of options caters to different(diverse) tastes and *dietary preferences*, making it accessible to a diverse student body.
+Moreover, the central location of the cafeteria fosters social interactions, allowing students to connect and share their daily experiences.

+However, there are areas that require attention for improvement.
+The limited(restricted/constrained/confined) *seating capacity* often results in overcrowding *during peak hours(during the busiest hours/during busy periods/times)*, leading to *discomfort* and reduced relaxation.
+Additionally, the speed of service can be inconsistent, causing *long waiting times* that *cut into(eat into/diminish/reduce/infringe upon)* our already limited break.

+To address these issues, I suggest implementing a few improvements.
+Expanding the seating area or creating additional dining spaces would *alleviate* congestion(overcrowding) and provide a more comfortable environment.
+Moreover, introducing a *pre-order* system through a *dedicated* mobile app could *streamline* service, reducing waiting times and enhancing efficiency.

+In conclusion, the college cafeteria is a fundamental part of our campus life, and with some strategic enhancements, it can further contribute to a positive student experience.
+I believe these suggestions could bring about positive changes that would benefit the entire student body.

+Thank you for considering my input.

 ### Share dormitory
 > You live in a room in college which you share with another student.
 However, there are many problems with this arrangement and you find it very difficult to work.
 Write a letter to the accommodation officer at the college.
 In the letter,
 >